juma-cell/calendar-project/README.md

 My Calendar was developed by [Juma Musa] and is distributed under the MIT license.

 //License//
 My Calendar is distributed under the LICENSE.md .
-See the LICENSE.md file for more information.....
+See the LICENSE.md file for more information.